TASEmulators/BizHawk/README.md

 If you'd like to add a feature, first search the issue tracker for it.
 If it's a new idea, make your own feature request issue before you start coding.

+Past contrbutors to the frontend and custom-built cores are listed [here](https://github.com/TASVideos/BizHawk/graphs/contributors).
+See a core's docs for its authors.

 ### Testing

 Dev builds are automated with AppVeyor, every green checkmark in the [commit history](https://github.com/TASVideos/BizHawk/commits/master) is a successful build and clicking the check takes you straight there.
 The full list is [here](https://ci.appveyor.com/project/zeromus/bizhawk-udexo/history), in future use the "dev builds" button at the top of this readme.